sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 Listings can feature an availability calendar.
 You can configure the availability of your listings to be nightly, daily, or hourly.
-With code modifications, you can offer bookings using custom time increments (for instance, 15-minute intervals) as well as offer multiple different booking length options (for instance, hourly and daily booking options).
+With code modifications, you can offer bookings using custom time increments (for instance, 15-minute intervals).
+You can also offer multiple different booking length options (for instance, hourly and daily booking options).

 Sellers add their availability when creating their listing.
 Daily and